-The mission of the Executive-in-Residence Program at Shenandoah University is to enhance the academic excellence of the Harry F. Byrd, Jr. School of Business through the practical experience of a veteran business executive.
-As a faculty, we believe students deserve a school that has built strong relationships with the business community and assists them in their transition process to the business world.
+The mission of the Expert-in-Residence Program at Shenandoah University is to enhance the academic excellence of the Harry F. Byrd, Jr. School of Business through the practical experience of its team of highly experienced business executives.
+As a faculty, we believe students deserve a school that has built strong relationships with the business community and assists them in their transition into the business world.

 While obtaining his degree, Mr. Lamond worked at the United Virginia Bank in Alexandria, Virginia.
 Throughout his career, Mr. Lamond has worked in several financial industries to include: Burke & Herbert Bank & Trust Company, Comptroller of the Currency, Financial General Bankshares Inc., Farmers & Merchants National Bank of Hamilton Virginia, Harvest Bancorp Inc., and F&M National Bank.
 Mr. Lamond held the executive director position at the Virginia Student Assistance Authorities in Richmond, Virginia from 1994-1995.
 Most recently, Mr. Lamond worked as a realtor for Armfield, Miller & Ripley Fine Properties LLC in Middleburg, Virginia.
 Mr. Lamond has had past experience with higher education and taught courses at the American Institute of Banking in Washington, D.C.